Sections Of This Article

 In the world of horology, the use of unusual materials has become a hallmark of innovation and creativity, allowing watchmakers to transcend traditional boundaries and create timepieces that are both striking and technologically advanced.

-One remarkable example is the utilization of forged carbon (which uses smaller pieces of carbon than woven carbon fiber allowing a greater range of shapes as well as increased strength), initially prominent in industries like aerospace and motorsports.
+One remarkable example is the utilization of forged carbon (which uses smaller pieces of carbon than woven carbon fibre allowing a greater range of shapes as well as increased strength), initially prominent in industries like aerospace and motorsports.
 This material, characterized by its lightweight yet robust nature, found its way into watchmaking, resulting in watches with exceptional durability and a distinctive marbled appearance.
 Brands like Audemars Piguet with their Royal Oak Offshore Carbon or Richard Mille’s RM 11-03 showcase the avant-garde use of forged carbon in luxury timepieces.

 Another notable material is sapphire crystal, typically known for its use in watch crystals due to its scratch-resistant properties.
 However, advancements in technology have led to the production of transparent sapphire crystal cases, offering a captivating view of the intricate movement within.
 Watches like the Hublot Big Bang Unico Sapphire, the Romain Jerome Spacecraft or the Richard Mille RM 056 Sapphire demonstrate the exceptional transparency and strength of sapphire crystal in watchmaking.